 Weighted Average Definition

-In arithmetic or mathematical calculation, a weighted average refers to an average results realized when each datum is multiplied by an established weight.
-The multiplication is done before the average of the date set is calculated.
-Although, the weight is predetermined, all the components of the data have equivalent proportion and thereby carry the same portion of weight.
+In arithmetic or mathematical calculation, a weighted average refers to average results realized when each datum is multiplied by an established weight.
+The multiplication is done before the average of the data set is calculated.
+Although the weight is predetermined, all the components of the data have an equivalent proportion and thereby carry the same portion of the weight.